-Brief description of training program (100 words or fewer)
+Brief Description of Training (100 words or fewer)

 The training program for city department managers and team leads will be a two-day offsite event.
-In advance of the training, a brief meeting led by the mayor and city council will be held to establish the importance of the off-site training and define the specific goals.
+Prior to the training, a brief meeting led by the mayor and city council will be held to establish the importance of the off-site training and define the specific goals.

-The training has four components:
+The training has three components: